meteor/meteor/content/data-loading.md

 });
 ```

-The advantage of a `ReactiveDict` is you can access each property individually (`WindowSize.get('width')`), and isolate the reactivity.
+The advantage of a `ReactiveDict` is you can access each property individually (`WindowSize.get('width')`), and the dict will diff the field and track changes on it individually (so your template will re-render less often for instance).

 If you need to query the store, or store many related items, it's probably a good idea to use a Local Collection (see the {% page_link collections "Collections Article" %}.